gmolveau/githooks/README.md

 > inspiration : https://www.viget.com/articles/two-ways-to-share-git-hooks-with-your-team/
 > and https://stackoverflow.com/a/61341619/2627873

 This is a pure-bash way of managing git-hooks.
-Git hooks can now be versioned with the project.
+Githooks can now be versioned with the project.

 ## Getting started